Arena – Underground Cell – Later

 “Ave Caesar,” Vi murmured.

-"We who are going to kick your demon ass salute you," Mia added, giving the distant Assassin a rude gesture, which, if he saw, he ignored.
+“We who are going to kick your demon ass salute you,” Mia added.
+She gave the distant Assassin a rude gesture, which, if he saw, he ignored.

 “Tough crowd,” Marsha said hesitantly.
 All the slayers turned as a metallic groan signaled the opening of a huge gate in the iron wall surrounding them.